 The problem, I think, as often, is money.
 The greatest achievements of Scorsese and Coppola (among many others) have been low budget affairs.
 Yet the production cost of an average Hollywood movie is now (an obscene) fifty million dollars.
 The Irishman cost over $150 million to make, Flower Moon $200 million; Coppola put up over $100 million of his own money to make Megalopolis.
 As Orson Welles once said, “The enemy of art is the absence of limitations.”
 Our heroes seem to be proving his point.
 In my recent notes on Scorsese I wrote, “I wish he would go small, like Schrader.”

 Admittedly, Paul Schrader probably has to go small, given the funding opportunities available to him.
-Consider the results however: small scaled films like First Reformed (budget, $3.6 million) and Master Gardner ($4 million).
+Consider the results however: small scaled films like First Reformed (budget, $3.6 million) and Master Gardener ($4 million).
 These movies managed to have something to say, although, still steeped in the ethos of the New Hollywood, they were gracefully shot, thoughtfully acted, character driven, subtle, introspective, and complex.
 Which is all we really want from the movies.